Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

-\xhdr{First-person benchmarks.} To fairly compare with~\cite{yao2020bitrap}, we generate $K = 20$ possible proposals and report the best-performance sample during evaluation.
-For the first-person datasets, our method outperforms the state-of-the-art by 14\% on average on JAAD and 25\% on average on PIE, as shown in Table~\ref{tab:jaadpie_cvae_results}.
-We do not report results on HEV-I since there is no existing stochastic benchmark to our knowledge.
+To fairly compare with~\cite{yao2020bitrap}, we generate $K=20$ proposals and report the best-performing sample.
+For the first-person datasets, our method outperforms the state-of-the-art by an average of 14\% on JAAD and 25\% on PIE (Table~\ref{tab:jaadpie_cvae_results}).